ArthurCh/ocp-on-azure/README.md

 ## Automate deployment of Redhat OpenShift on Microsoft Azure.

 ### A] Deploy a *non-HA* OpenShift Cluster
 1. Fork this [GitHub repository](https://github.com/ganrad/ocp-on-azure) to your GitHub account.
 Then clone this repository (review Step 3).
 Ensure that you are using the URL of your fork when cloning this repository.
-Review and update the script `scripts/provision-vms.sh` as necessary.
+Review and update the following variables in the script `scripts/provision-vms.sh` as necessary.
 See below.

 VAR NAME | DEFAULT VALUE | DESCRIPTION
 -------- | ------------- | -----------